Video Game: Alien vs. Predator (Capcom)

 - Unexpected Gameplay Change: A small one in the third stage, where the game becomes something akin to a Shoot 'em Up and you have to aim to shoot the aliens.
 Thankfully, you have no cooldown meter!

 - Use Your Head: The green Xenomorphs (Smashers) will try to headbutt the player.

 - Weak, but Skilled: Three stats are shown when selecting characters: Speed, Power and Skill.
 Linn Kurosawa, the Fragile Speedster character of the game, has the lowest power and the highest skill rating of the four characters.
 She also has the largest amount of moves out of the four.

 - Wrestler in All of Us: Schaefer and the Predators use wrestling moves.
-Linn inverted this because her only throw must be performed in the air.
+Linn inverts this because her only throw must be performed in the air.

 - Your Princess Is in Another Castle: You kill the Alien Queen on stage 4.
 Happy end?
-No, there is the matter of the evil army trying to kill you.
+No, there is still the matter of the evil private army trying to kill you.

 - Zerg Rush: Most of the weaker Xenomorphs attack in this fashion.